josepablocam/ams/artifact-submission-materials/INSTALL.md

 which can be loaded into your preferred platform (we tested using VirtualBox 6.0).

-However, these instructions are included for completeness if you would like to 1) re-install `ams`, or 2) rebuild `ams` (i.e. train it on the code corpus).
+The VM comes with all necessary source files, a pre-built AMS, and outputs from our FSE 2020 paper.

-AMS *should* run without issues on Ubuntu and Mac OSX (tested on 10.11.6).
+# AMS from Source
-If you have issues running, we suggest using the pre-packaged VM.
+AMS *should* run without issues on Ubuntu 18.04 and Mac OSX (tested on 10.11.6).

-### Installation
+If you have issues running, we suggest using the pre-packaged VM (or feel free to contribute back fixes that allow AMS to build on your platform).

 First, clone the `ams` repository.

 ```bash